hpfem/hermes/doc/src/hermes2d/tutorial-1/timedep-basic.rst

 where $T_{final}$ is 24 hours (translated into seconds).

-Equation :eq:`eqvit1` is also equipped with an initial condition of the form
+Equation :eq:`eqvit1` is equipped with an initial condition of the form

 .. math::